Azure-Samples/media-services-v3-dotnet/Live/LiveEventWithDVR/README.md

 * Create a storage account and container for Event Processor Host if you don't have one - see [Create a Storage account for event processor host](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-dotnet-standard-getstarted-send#create-a-storage-account-for-event-processor-host)

-* Update *appsettings.json* or *.env* (at root of solution) with your Event Hub and Storage information
+* Update *appsettings.json* with your Event Hub and Storage information
-  * **StorageAccountName**: The name of your storage account.
+  * **AZURE_STORAGE_ACCOUNT_NAME**: The name of your storage account.
-  * **StorageAccountKey**: The access key for your storage account.
+  * **AZURE_STORAGE_ACCOUNT_KEY**: The access key for your storage account.
 In Azure portal "All resources", search your storage account, then click "Access keys", copy key1.
-  * **StorageContainerName**: The name of your container.
+  * **AZURE_BLOB_CONTAINER_NAME**: The name of your container.
 Click Blobs in your storage account, find you container and copy the name.
-  * **EventHubConnectionString**: The Event Hub connection string.
+  * **AZURE_EVENT_HUBS_CONNECTION_STRING**: The Event Hub connection string.
 Search for your Event Hub namespace you just created. &lt;your namespace&gt; -&gt; Shared access policies -&gt; RootManageSharedAccessKey -&gt; Connection string-primary key.
 You can optionally create a SAS policy for the Event Hub instance with Manage and Listen policies and use the connection string for the Event Hub instance.
-  * **EventHubName**: The Event Hub instance name.  &lt;your namespace&gt; -&gt; Event Hubs.
+  * **AZURE_EVENT_HUB_NAME**: The Event Hub instance name.  &lt;your namespace&gt; -&gt; Event Hubs.

 ## Key concepts